AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/backend/database.md

 ## Architecture

-We use dependency injection to forbid the other crates directly dependencies on the **flowy-database** crate.
+We use dependency injection to forbid the other crates directly dependencies on the **flowy-sqlite** crate.
 Each crate defines their database [traits](https://doc.rust-lang.org/book/ch10-02-traits.html) to meet their need.

 > Traits are a name given to a group of functions that a data structure can implement.
 I think using traits to isolate dependencies is a very good practice.

-The `flowy-user` dependencies on the `flowy-database` crate directly.
+The `flowy-user` dependencies on the `flowy-sqlite` crate directly.
 It initializes the database connection when the Application launch or when the user switches account.
 The `flowy-grid` defines the `GridDatabase` trait and the `flowy-folder` defines the `WorkspaceDatabase` trait, these two traits are implemented in the `flowy-sdk` crate.

-> `flowy-sdk` is a crate that aggregates all the crates and resolves each crate's dependencies. `flowy-database` is a crate that handles all the grid operations
+> `flowy-sdk` is a crate that aggregates all the crates and resolves each crate's dependencies. `flowy-sqlite` is a crate that handles all the grid operations
 >
 > `flowy-folder` is a crate that handles all the folder operations.
 The folder represents the concepts that include the workspace, app, and view.